khatastroffik/wsl2-odoo-setup/README.md

 sudo echo -E "\necho 'Starting the postgreSQL service...'\nsudo service postgresql start" >> ~/.profile
 ```

+Notes:
-Note: The *active "sudoer" user* (in the current shell) is used to create a corresponding postgreSQL user, which should manage the Db instead of the "root" user.
+- The currently *active "sudoer" user* is used to create a corresponding postgreSQL user, which should (for security reasons) manage the DB instead of the "root" user.
+- Other options exist to automatically start the postgreSQL service when the distro is started.
+Usage of the "*.profile*" trick has been prefered here, due to its simplicity and because the postgreSQL service start is made visible to (thus, controllable by) the user.

 ### Install Odoo 14.0 Community and Enterprise Editions

-Odoo Community Edition and Enterprise Edition (requires explicit access to the EE repository) are installed as well as some additional packages/libraries.
+Odoo Community Edition (CE; public Odoo GitHub repository) and Enterprise Edition (EE; This GitHub repository requires explicit access: granted by Odoo SA.) are installed as well as some additional packages/libraries.
 An initial configuration is automatically created.

 ```bash
 git clone -b 14.0 --single-branch --depth=1 https://github.com/odoo/odoo.git ~/odoo/community